mjaws1/top-landing-page/README.md

-# top-landing-page
+# The Odin Project - Landing Page Exercise

-My first landing page as per TOP curriculum - enjoy :)
+This project is a simple landing page, created as part of The Odin Project's currulum.